gundogduali/freespace_segmentation/README.md

 ### Network architecture

-Typical U-Net architecture was used in the project, which took in 2D image arrays with two channels (background,freespace).
+Typical U-Net architecture was used in the project, which took in 2D image arrays with two channels (background,freespace).Then the inputs went through a series of convolutional and pooling layers and were turned into feature maps with smaller size.
+The resulting feature maps then pass a series of up-convolutional and concatenating layers and finally, the network output a segmentation mask.

 ![./figures/u-net-architecture.png](./figures/u-net-architecture.png)